AkramsBookshelf/GCT-Git/VersionControl/Git-LFS-Hub.md

 # 📜 GIT For Game Development
 > By: Akram Taghavi-Burris | © 2026

-Now that we've discussed the importance of **[!version control systems (VCS)](VersionControl.md)** and why Git is one of the best solutions for beginners, we need to get it ready for action.
+Now that we've discussed the importance of **[version control systems (VCS)](VersionControl.md)** and why Git is one of the best solutions for beginners, we need to get it ready for action.
 Before we even open a game development project, we must set up our environment.
 Understanding version control in theory is one thing, but mastering the ecosystem is what separates a hobbyist from a professional developer.
 Especially in game development, where high-res textures and 3D models can easily break a standard repository, knowing how to configure your tools correctly from day one is the difference between a smooth workflow and a corrupted project.
 In this lesson, we will install the essential toolkit and configure your environment to handle everything from simple scripts to massive game assets.

 ## Git Vs GitHub